microsoft/pxt-adafruit/docs/lessons/love-meter/activity.md

 ```

 Finally, let's show that number on the micro:bit.
-You are registering an event handler that will execute on the BBC micro:bit whenever the user holds the GND pin with one hand, and presses pin 0 with the other hand, thus completing a circuit
+You are registering an event handler that will execute on the @boardname@ whenever the user holds the GND pin with one hand, and presses pin 0 with the other hand, thus completing a circuit

 ```blocks